Pseudo-scalar meson spectral properties in the chiral crossover region of QCD: Pseudo-scalar meson correlator analysis

 \item Fit the form of the spatial correlator $C_{\text{PS}}(z)$ at each temperature.
 In both channels and in each configuration these data were consistent with a sum of pure exponentials, and so the following functional form was fitted

 with $m_{i}^{\text{scr}}$ the screening mass of the different components.
+The results of these fits are listed in Tables~\ref{tabconf_ls} and~\ref{tabconf_ss}.
 The second term is needed in order to take into account the periodic boundary conditions of the lattice meson fields along the $z$ direction, with $L$ the symmetric spatial lattice extent.
 Since $m_{i}^{\text{scr}} \rightarrow m_{i}$ for vanishing temperature, where $m_{i}$ is the corresponding vacuum-state mass, analysis of the low-temperature configuration samples ($36.4 \, \text{MeV}$ and $43.1 \, \text{MeV}$) enabled us to determine an estimate for $m_{i}$.

 \item Use the best-fit parameters $\left\{c_{i},m_{i}^{\text{scr}}\right\}$ at the higher temperatures ($145.6 \, \text{MeV}$ and $172.3 \, \text{MeV}$) and the extracted zero-temperature masses $m_{i}$, together with the analytic relations in Sec.~\ref{spec_prop}, to compute the damping factors of the hypothesised thermoparticle components.
-On account of the pure exponential contributions to $C_{\text{PS}}(z)$, it follows from the discussion in Sec.~\ref{themo_sign} that this is consistent with the contribution of $N$ thermoparticle-like states, each with damping factors of the form
+As demonstrated in Ref.~\cite{Lowdon:2022xcl}, if these components are present, and dominate at low energies, it follows that the summed pure exponential behaviour in Eq.~\eqref{C_fit} corresponds to $N$ thermoparticle states, each with damping factors of the form

-Contributions from the other spectral components in Eq.~\eqref{decomp} are treated as negligible here, and the self-consistency of this hypothesis is tested in the final step.
+The low-energy contributions from other spectral components in Eq.~\eqref{decomp} are assumed to be negligible in this hypothesis.
+The validity of this hypothesis is tested in the final step.

 \item Apply the spectral representation in Eq.~\eqref{commutator_rep} to calculate the thermoparticle contributions to the full spectral function $\rho_{\text{PS}}(\omega,\vec{p})$.
 As with the light-light pseudo-scalar meson case studied in Ref.~\cite{Lowdon:2022xcl}, these contributions $\rho_{\text{PS}}^{(i)}(\omega,\vec{p})$ have the analytic form